-The sample paper succeeds for many reasons.
+The paper is making splendid progress.
 The thirteen TEQ Sheets show the author's understanding that a good paper connects to existing maps.
 Developing a complex question creates opportunities to think even more about the topic.
 Using the Prospectus lays out a set of ideas that can be developed within the paper.
+The materials in the writing-to-learn steps have been used in the paper.
+You are expected to use these materials just as Ashley has done.

-The success of the paper reflects Ashleigh's willingness to do the hard work of writing.
-She understands the modes, understands how to think critically, and she pays close attention to the mechanical aspects of her writing.
+The paper's success reflects Ashleigh's use of the map model and her originality.
+She understands how to think critically, and she pays close attention to the mechanical aspects of her writing.
 Sentences are clear, the diction is excellent, and paragraphs develop logically.